Independent Contractor Payroll: How to Manage These Workers

-Small Businesses Hiring More Independent Contractors
+Small Businesses are Hiring More Independent Contractors

 A recent SurePayroll survey found that 22 percent of small business owners are more inclined to hire an independent contractor than a full-time employee.

 Who are these independent contractors?
 They could be anyone from a marketing specialist running a specific campaign, to a tech guru that comes in to work on your computer network.
-Or maybe you need help with a lengthy administrative or data entry task, and you have someone working on it offsite.
+Or maybe you need help with a lengthy administrative or data entry task, and you have someone working on it off-site.

-In many cases, small businesses are realizing they don’t have to hire a full-time person, and pay for the benefits and payroll taxes that come with that hire, to get certain things accomplished.
+In many cases, small businesses are realizing they don’t have to hire a full-time person –and pay for the benefits and payroll taxes that come with that hire – to get certain things accomplished.
 While some independent contractors may charge a higher hourly rate, in the long run they allow business owners to save money.

 IRS Criteria for Independent Contractors

 This means you don’t control their hours or require them to follow certain internal procedures.
-The IRS can also look at any number of factors that might suggest they’re an employee, such as whether or not they go through a formal training, if they work on the premises of the business, if their business expenses are paid – all factors that could indicate they’re an employee rather than an independent contractor.
+The IRS can also look at any number of factors that might suggest they’re an employee, such as whether or not they go through formal training, if they work on-site, and if their business expenses are paid.
+All these factors, among others, could indicate they’re an employee rather than an independent contractor.

 Independent contractors are typically free to work for anyone they like; take on the risk of profit or loss for their work; and are paid by the job rather than by the hour.

-It can be a blurry line, so employers may choose to file a Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding, which allows the IRS to make the determination for you.
+It can be a blurry line, so you may choose to file a Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding, which allows the IRS to make the determination for you.

 Independent Contractor Payroll Taxes